Earth’s Original Land Tree Plant

 Genus: (STEM) Calamite (LEAF) Annularia

-Special Note: The Calamite may look familiar to some, as their modern descendants are the “horsetails” of today, growing in open fields and edges of woodlands, but only reaching a few feet tall.
-See photo below
+Special Note: The Calamite may look familiar to some.
+Their modern descendants are the “horsetails” of today.
+They grow in open fields and edges of woodlands, but only reach a few feet tall, as seen in the photo below.

 Equisetopsida

-The “horsetail” or Equisetum is an amazing living fossil related to the Calamites, being the only surviving genus from the entire class of Equisetopsida.
-For over one hundred million years, the Equisetopsidas were much more diverse and dominated the understory of the late Paleozoic forests.
-Through the millenniums, they decomposed layer by layer, transforming into the sunken coal deposits of today.
+The “horsetail” or Equisetum is an amazing living fossil related to the Calamites, the only surviving genus from the entire class of Equisetopsida.
+For millions of years, the Equisetopsidas were much more diverse and flouished during the late Paleozoic, Permian and Carboniferous forests.
+Through the millenniums, they decomposed layer by layer, sinking deep and eventually contributing to the coal deposits of today.

 Pecopteris Leaf of Fern Tree

-Fern leaves called Pecopteris grew abundantly in the coal swamps of the Carboniferous and Permian time periods, approximately 359-251 million years ago.
+Fern leaves called Pecopteris first appeared during the Devonian Period around 400 million years ago, but grew abundantly in the coal swamps of the Carboniferous and Permian time periods, approximately 359-251 million years ago.
 These leaves dropped off a medium sized, 35 foot (10 meters) tree called, Psaronius, one of the most common Paleozoic varieties.
 With its expansive leaves and branches, it resembled modern day palm trees.
 Impressively, it produced as many as 7000 tiny spores on the underside of its leaves.
 These fossil samples are preserved in gray coal shale from Pennsylvania as with many Carboniferous leaf fossils.

 If you’ll recall the differences from, Neuropteris leaflets shown on the previous page, the mid-vein stops midway up the leaflet and splits into several fine veins, whereas the mid-vein in Pecopteris extends up to the tip.
 Neuropteris leaflets are usually more blunt tipped and are attached by a single stem as opposed by the entire base, such as with Pecopteris.
 Another way to identify Pecopteris is hinted in its name, derived from the Greek word meaning, to comb.
 Observably, the leaflets along the stems feature an arrangement resembling that of a comb.